 INDIGENOUS FOOD WAYS

-The best place to experience Indigenous food is at a pow-wow.
-Pow wows are sacred gatherings that honour the past, renew friendships and celebrate with music, song, food, dance and storytelling.
+Pow wows are some of the best places to experience local Indigenous culture and food.
+These social gatherings celebrate tradition, honour the past and renew friendships through music, song, food, dance and storytelling.
 You can see a list of public pow-wows here.

 - Tea-N-Bannock in Toronto has a menu that changes with the seasons, but staples include roasted elk, stew, and smoked fish.